 The meal survives with the nickname.
 Tripas is served comes in various forms but is mostly stewed together with beans, vegetables and sausages.

-We decided to do a food tour in order to cram in as many foodie highlights of Porto as possible and chose the Urban Adventures Bites and Sights food tour of Porto.
-We have used Urban Adventures before, for example when we did a cooking school in Marrakech and we like the fact that they use local guides.
+We decided to do a Porto food and wine tasting tour in order to cram in as many foodie highlights of Porto as possible and chose the Urban Adventures Bites and Sights Porto food tour.
+We have used Urban Adventures before, for example when we did a cooking school in Marrakech and we like the fact that they use local guides for their Porto tours.

 Natas – custard confections

-We arranged to meet our guide Sara at the Bolhão Metro station in the city centre.
+We arranged to meet our Portugal travel guide Sara at the Bolhão Metro station in the city centre.
 Sara is a Porto native, with fluent English, a wicked sense of humour, and a clear love of her home city.
-She took us first to Nata Lisboa, a small coffee shop selling Portuguese Pastéis de Natas.
+As a first stop of our Porto Food Tour, she took us to Nata Lisboa, a small coffee shop selling Portuguese Pastéis de Natas.
 These are small open pastries filled with egg custard and sprinkled with sugar or cinnamon.
 It’s a sweet, creamy, wobbly confection, small but perfect.
-The Portuguese enjoy them either with coffee, or with an infusion of lemon zest.
+The Portuguese enjoy them either with coffee or with an infusion of lemon zest.
 Both work equally well as a balance to the sweet custard.
 Having tasted only one of these, it is clear to see why they are the first of the foodie highlights of Porto.